 - New Leader of the Law, Connecticut Law Tribune (2002)

-- Connecticut Bar Association: Executive Committee, Environmental Law Section; Executive Committee, Planning and Zoning Section; Legislative Liaison, Planning and Zoning Section
+- Connecticut Bar Association: Executive Committee, Environmental Law Section; Executive Committee, Planning and Zoning Section

 - Connecticut Developers Council

-- Glastonbury Education Foundation: Board of Directors, Executive Committee
+- Glastonbury Education Foundation: Past Chairman and Member of Board of Directors

 - United Way of the Capital Area, Shipman & Goodwin Annual Appeal: Past Campaign Chair